AbdoEbrahim0/task_4_linux_LDP/README.md

  4.Mint is available in Cinnamon, MATE, KDE and Xfce versions.
 Flavors like GNOME, LXDE, and Fluxbox will no longer be developed.
  5.The product has been translated into 21 languages and enjoys an active user base in many countries.
  6.World’s leading open source digital wallet and crypto currency eCommerce platform.
- 7.Offers a full suite of services, including an integrated digital wallet, marketplace for buying and selling goods, merchant payment gateway, cryptocurrency exchange, and more.
+ 7.Offers a full suite of services, including an integrated digital wallet, marketplace for buying and selling goods, merchant payment gateway, cryptocurrency
+ 8.And now we have a gaming console/PC running Linux that actually doesn't suck, with support for Windows games.exchange, and more.
+ No one hates Linux Mint, everyone hates Ubuntu because canonical, the corporation that created Ubuntu ruined it, Linux Mint is the good Ubuntu, because it's ubuntu without canonical's bullshit

  # Cons
 1.The Linux Mint project does not provide security advice and has been criticized for not doing so on at least one occasion.